 Section 1.
 Standing Committees

 A. The Standing Committees of TRIO shall be: Finance, Communications, Fund Raising/Development, Membership/Chapter Relations, Nominating, and Public Policy.

 B. All committee Chairpersons shall be appointed by the President.
 Each committee Chairperson shall appoint members to the committee in consultation with the President of TRIO.

 C. Composition.
-Standing Committees may have members from the Board of Directors and member of TRIO.
+Standing Committees must have members from the Board of Directors and may have other members of TRIO.